After Sophie the Giraffe mold, should you ditch kids' rubber toys?

 "First of all, it's important to know that 'Sophie la girafe' is composed of 100 percent natural rubber, so the cleaning instructions have to be carefully respected.
 As indicated on the packaging and in an explanatory leaflet inside the packaging, we recommend to clean the surface of 'Sophie la girafe' with a damp cloth.
 It should not be immersed in the water nor rinsed off, to prevent water from getting inside, as she may become damaged."

 The Calisson spokesperson added that neither Dana Chianese nor Stephanie Oprea, the sources who shared their Sophie horror stories with Good Housekeeping, have been in contact with the company.
-Oprea could not be reached by NBC News, and Dana Chianese did not return a message left by NBC News for comment.
+Chianese did not return a message left by NBC News for comment.
+Oprea, who posted her review nearly a year ago, told NBC News she quickly ditched the moldy toy, which she said was a gift from a friend when her first son, now three years old was born.
+Her second, youngest son inherited the toy when he began to teethe.

+"Everyone gives Sophie the Giraffe as a gift," said Oprea, speaking to the toy's incredible popularity (it's a bestseller in Amazon's baby and toddler toys category).
+"We had it for two years with my first son and then nine months after using it with my second son, we noticed a bit of a smell."

+Then she sliced into it and found the moldy truth.
+She tossed the toy immediately and hasn't replaced it, nor will she buy any toy that has a porous opening and could breed mold.

 Calisson insists that the mold depicted in the photos could not be caused only by a child's saliva.